 While many U.S. exporters would benefit from dollar depreciation because it would increase foreign demand for their goods (effectively making them cheaper), the same firms would also bear higher borrowing costs from rising interest rates.

-A potential long-term concern of some U.S. officials is that persistent volatility of the dollar will add force to recent calls by the international community for an end to its status as the world's reserve currency.
+A potential long-term concern of some U.S. officials is that persistent volatility of the dollar will add force to recent calls by several other countries for an end to its status as the world's reserve currency.
 A 2010 survey performed by the McKinsey Global Institute found fewer than 20 percent of business executives surveyed expected the dollar to be the dominant global reserve currency by 2025.

 Does a federal debt limit still make good policy sense?